mozarist/OSIS-Admin-Voting-Dashboard/README.md

 - 💼 **Commercial use requires a paid license.**
 - ❗ **Modifying or redistributing this project for commercial purposes without permission is prohibited.**

-To request a commercial license or collaborate, please contact: azzammozarist.xpro@gmail.com
+To request a commercial license or collaborate, please contact:
+📧 **azzammozarist.xpro@gmail.com**

+---

+## 🙌 Credits

+Created with ❤️ and lots of Tailwindcss classes by **Ahmad Azzam Mozarist**